harkishanpansuriya/Flutter_Interview_Questions/questions.md

 },
 );
 }

+1. What is Flutter’s architecture?

+Answer: Flutter uses a layered architecture:

+Framework Layer: Widgets, rendering, gestures, animation.

+Engine Layer: Skia-based rendering engine, C++ code for graphics, text, and platform channels.

+Embedder Layer: Platform-specific code for Android, iOS, Web, Desktop.

+2. What are the main layers in Flutter?

+Widget Layer – UI components.

+Rendering Layer – Handles layout, painting.

+Foundation Layer – Basic classes, async, collections, and services.

+Engine Layer – Skia rendering and platform interface.

+Embedder Layer – Runs the engine on different platforms.

+3. Explain the Flutter widget tree.

+Answer: Flutter builds a widget tree, where every UI element is a widget.
+Widgets are lightweight and immutable; the tree is rebuilt on state changes, and the framework efficiently updates only affected parts via Element and RenderObject trees.

+4. Difference between StatefulWidget and StatelessWidget

+StatelessWidget – Immutable, doesn’t maintain state.

+StatefulWidget – Maintains state in a separate State object, can trigger rebuilds with setState().

+5. What is the difference between Element tree and RenderObject tree?

+Element Tree – Manages widget instances and their lifecycle.

+RenderObject Tree – Handles layout, painting, and positioning on the screen.

+6. Explain Flutter state management approaches

+Answer: Flutter separates UI and state.
+Common approaches:

+setState – Simple local state.

+Provider / ChangeNotifier – Lightweight reactive state.

+Bloc / Cubit – Event-driven state with separation of UI and logic.

+Riverpod – Improved dependency injection and reactive state.

+7. What is the difference between InheritedWidget and Provider?

+InheritedWidget – Built-in Flutter widget for sharing data down the widget tree.

+Provider – A wrapper over InheritedWidget offering simpler syntax, dependency injection, and rebuild management.

+8. What is the role of Flutter Engine?

+Answer: The engine handles rendering (Skia), platform channels, text layout, and low-level graphics, providing the bridge between Dart code and native platforms.

+9. Explain reactive programming in Flutter

+Answer: UI reacts to state changes automatically.
+Streams, ValueNotifier, or RxDart can notify listeners when data changes, triggering UI rebuilds.

+10. How do you structure a large Flutter project?

+Answer: Common approaches:

+Feature-based: Separate folders per feature (screens, models, providers/blocs).

+Layered: Separate UI, business logic, and data layers.

+Clean Architecture: Layers like presentation, domain, data; separation of concerns and testable code.

 ## how to improve app perfomance to make it fast
  - To make a Flutter app fast, use const widgets, efficient state management to rebuild only necessary widgets, lazy-load lists, cache images and data, and offload heavy computations to isolates.
 Profiling with DevTools helps find and fix performance bottlenecks.